 The concept of “experience” for copywriters can be a bit tricky: Adequate experience for one project might not be enough for another.
 And just what constitutes ”experience”, anyway?
 Is it years?
 Types of projects?
 Let’s break it all down.

 Experience is made up of a combination of knowledge and practice.
-You gain a base level of knowledge first through training, you practice by writing copy for spec ads and small clients, and your knowledge naturally increases as you practice.
+You gain a base level of knowledge first through training, you practice by writing copy for spec ads and small business clients, and your knowledge naturally increases as you practice.
+As you get more practice, you can land larger clients if you so choose.
+(But you may find you love working with small business clients, too!
+And there are plenty clients of all sizes that are willing and able to pay your rates.).

 At the most basic level, you need enough experience to be able to help your client.
 And when I say help, I mean really and truly provide useful service.